Serj Tankian: Animal rights and environmental issues

 Tankian is an advocate of environmental and animal protection.
 He became a vegetarian, claiming in an interview with PETA that his change was due to "touring and its variety of edible crap", and he also felt it was "instinctive somewhat".
-Furthermore, he also feels the need for respect towards "mother earth".
+Furthermore, he also feels the need for respect toward "mother earth".
 In July 2009, he signed a PETA petition against the slaughtering methods of chickens in KFC slaughterhouses.

+However, in 2024 Tankian stated in an interview on the popular YouTube channel Mythical Kitchen that he had begun eating meat again the year prior.

 Personal life

 On June 9, 2012, Tankian married his long-time girlfriend Angela Madatyan, an Armenian woman from Vanadzor, in a private ceremony in Simi Valley, California.
-On October 24, 2014, he announced that they had a son named Rumi.
+On October 24, 2014, he announced that they had a son.
 The family lives intermittently between Warkworth, New Zealand and Los Angeles as of 2015.
 Tankian is the brother-in-law of his System of a Down bandmate John Dolmayan, as their respective wives are sisters.